 We need to work with their existing motivations.
 Teens are unlikely to be persuaded by (brilliant! logical! passionate!) arguments that conflict with their innate, developmental motives.

-Let’s start with their high motivation to individuate, to be out from under our control.
+Let's start with their high motivation to get out from under our control.

 We can work with this existing motivation by treating them like competent young adults rather than little kids.
-We can do this by:
+For example, we can:

-- Expecting them to contribute to our household in meaningful ways.
+- Expect them to contribute to our household in meaningful ways.
 They can help with meal prep and household cleaning.
-We expect our kids to keep family spaces clear of their belongings and also to help with actual cleaning by vacuuming and wiping down the counters.
-Being nice to their siblings—keeping conflict low amid tight quarters—is a meaningful contribution.
-Planning fun activities for the family to do together might be the most important contribution of all!
+Our kids assist with the cleaning by vacuuming and wiping down the counters.
+Keeping conflict low amid tight quarters is a meaningful contribution.
+Planning fun activities for the family to do together might be the most essential contribution of all!

 - Allowing them to manage themselves, their own schoolwork, and their other responsibilities without nagging or cajoling.
-This does not mean that we won’t set expectations or establish the structure and support they need to function in this new reality.
-Nor does it mean that we won’t be engaged with them.
+This does not mean that we won't be engaged with them.
 It does mean that we give them space to operate freely within the limits we agree to as a family.

 - Asking them to help us with our work to the extent that they can.
-“My kids keep interrupting me on Zoom calls for stupid shit,” a friend texted me, frustrated to the brink.
-Most teens need us to be clear about how their constant interruptions affect us.
-Try using feeling words instead of criticizing them.
-For example, explain rather than accuse: “I feel embarrassed and stressed when I’m on a video call, and you keep asking me questions” vs. “It is inconsiderate and selfish of you to keep interrupting my meetings.”
+"My kids keep interrupting me on Zoom calls for stupid sh*t," a friend texted me, frustrated to the brink.
+Even older teens (and spouses!) need us to be clear about how their constant interruptions affect us.
+Explain rather than accuse: "I feel embarrassed and stressed when I'm on a video call, and you keep poking your head in to ask questions," rather than, "It is inconsiderate and selfish of you to keep interrupting my meetings."

-- Use non-controlling, non-directive language.
-One good way to do this is to ask them questions instead of telling them what to do.
-For example: “Is there anything that I can do to help you get some exercise today?”
-My all-time favorite question is this one: “What’s your plan?”
-As in: “What’s your plan for getting your homework done?”
+- Using non-controlling, non-directive language.
+For example, ask questions instead of telling them what to do.
+My all-time favorite question is "What's your plan?"
+As in: "What's your plan for getting some exercise today?"
 This makes it clear that they are still in control of their own behavior, and it helps put them in touch with their own motivations and intentions.
-Often teens simply need to make a plan, and sometimes if they aren’t asked to articulate it, they won’t do it—especially those who are used to being nagged because they know their parents will eventually get frustrated and do their planning for them.

 Tap Into Their High Attunement to the Social World

-We can also tap into their high attunement to the social world by emphasizing their social value—how their lives have a purpose, meaning, and impact on other people.
-While Generation Z’s impact on this global pandemic might be obvious to us adults, it’s not to many of our kids.
-Here is what we said to our teen who was resisting isolation:
+We can also tap into their high attunement to the social world by emphasizing how their lives have a purpose, meaning, and impact on other people.
+Here are some talking points:

 - Who can you help, and who are you concerned that you might harm?
 How can you use your skills to help the world right now?